vp817/RakNetProtocolDoc/README.md

 after that slice the capsule buffer with the `start offset` and `end offset` then you can do the feilds in the capsule.

+you will need an array that has the capsules that contains the segments that will then be sent in queue.

 the segment id will be the `sender last segment id` property that will increment outside the loop every time.

 ## Resources